applicaster/zapp-pipes-provider-mpx/README.md

 ## Media feeds notes

-- In order to use Media feeds, additional form parameter should be added to the url.
-Form parameter should be equal to `cjson` or `json`.
+- In order to use Media feeds, additional `form` parameter should be added to the url.
+The `form` parameter can have one of the following values: `cjson` or `json`.

 Example: `url=https://feed.media.theplatform.com/f/DGOYhC/3GRamMxxF0h0?form=cjson`

-- In order to provide necessary information, custom fields should be included in the feed.
+- The Media parser uses some custom fields that must be set in the feed.
-When submitting host data object representations that include a custom field, you must declare the appropriate namespace.
+When defining the Media object with custom fields you must declare the appropriate namespace.
 Namespaces are separated with `$` from title of the custom field.
 More about custom fields can be found [here](https://docs.theplatform.com/help/wsf-working-with-custom-fields).